The Robin

 Until today, I’d never felt a life leave a body.

-I struggle still to wrap my mind around death.
-We are here; we are not.
-I don’t understand it, nor do I believe that I need to.
-I’ll address it when I must; first, when I have to wash and bury my own, and then fully when the veil is lifted, and the answers show themselves.
+This inability to understand, I’ll address it when I must; first, when I have to wash and bury my own, and then fully when the veil is lifted, and the answers show themselves.
 Until then, and as days rush forward, it’s a shade of understanding I try to avoid, because my body is too heavy to turn itself in that direction.

-I understand it’s life – death is the most certain and absolutely inevitable truth.
-There is no other.
-But still, I was hoping to nurse her back, and to know her a little longer.
+I was hoping to nurse her back, and to know her a little longer.
 I’d even asked mum to bring me some food, and we had set out two saucers for her – water, seeds.

 I held her for a lot longer than I needed to, but I wanted to make certain she was gone before giving her body a little place of safety from other animals.